notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 [Ferris]: https://rustacean.net/

-To start off, we are trying to [implement this](https://youtu.be/YJB0gfP-GRY?t=13) by manipulating an array of pixels.
-The general idea is to iterate over the collection of pixels and choose the correct color from a palette.
+To start off, we are trying to [implement this](https://youtu.be/YJB0gfP-GRY?t=13) by manipulating a collection of pixels and selecting the correct color from a palette.
 The palette we're going to use is 36 colors in length ranging from *almost* black (colder) to white (hotter) with some red, orange, and yellow in the middle.
-We're going to put almost all of the code in the main section to get things working, as we can always refactor later.
+We're going to put almost all of the code in the main function to get things working, as we can always refactor later.
 Perhaps I'll eventually follow up this post on how to refactor this implementation in a more *rusty* way.

 ```rust